 Seafood is good for you, right?
-It’s become pretty common knowledge that various types of seafood are good inclusions in a healthy diet.
-But when you’re minding your cholesterol levels, you can never be too cautious.
-As you’ll see in the case of scallops, the devil is in the preparation details.
+When you’re minding your cholesterol levels, you can never be too cautious.
+As you’ll see in the case of scallops, the preparation details matter.

-Scallops have a mild flavor and you’ll often find them on a plate swimming in a sea of butter.
+Scallops have a mild flavor, and you’ll often find them swimming in a sea of butter on a plate.
 In this case, scallops would not be a wise menu choice if you’re watching your cholesterol, but it’s not due to the scallops themselves.

-So, what does all of this mean?
-Scallops are a low-calorie and low-cholesterol food.
-They are also low in fats — all types of fats.
+So, what does all this mean?
+Scallops are a low calorie and low cholesterol food.
+They’re also low in all types of fats.

-The USDA recommends getting less than 7 percent of your daily calories from saturated fats.
 For someone who eats 2,000 calories each day, this is less than 16 grams of saturated fats.
-Considering that scallops have far less than a single gram of saturated fat, they are a wise choice.
+Considering that scallops have less than a gram of saturated fat, they’re a wise choice.

 Yep, butter.
-But this recipe manages to make one tablespoon of the decadent stuff last for four servings.
-So, you get just 1/4 tablespoon, or under 2 grams of saturated fat per serving.
-This is your typical simple, stovetop scallop dish.
+But this recipe manages to use 1 tablespoon of the decadent stuff for 4 servings.
+So, you get just 1/4 tablespoon, or less than 2 grams of saturated fat per serving.
+This is your typical simple stovetop scallop dish.
 And it looks divine.